Questions remain about MPD’s work with ICE. Activists want lawmakers to step in

 But in the eyes of Mayor Muriel Bowser and the D.C.
 Council, TOPA is a burden on developers and delays the timeline of transactions.
 In other words, tenant rights are always expendable in the name of landlord profits.

 This is what Mayor Bowser and the D.C.
 Council have signaled with their relentless attacks on TOPA.
 With wealthy landlords and developers in their ear, the D.C.
 Council eliminated TOPA rights for all tenants residing in single family homes in 2018.
-Now, tenants face the largest attack yet on their TOPA rights under the newly proposed RENTAL ACT, which the council passed on a first vote last month, after several amendments.
+Now, tenants face the largest attack yet on their TOPA rights under the newly proposed RENTAL ACT, which the council passed on a first vote in July, after several amendments.
 The council will vote on the law for a second and final time on September 17.

 Under the RENTAL Act, Mayor Bowser and the D.C.
 Council will: